About the Founder · Execute Your Intentions, LLC · IKINGAI™

 At its core sits the Decision Integrity Governance Framework (DIGF): a mechanism-level account of how organizations lose truth — not through bad intent, but through structural conditions that suppress signal, punish correction, and quietly decouple authority from accountability.
 Understanding those mechanisms is the prerequisite for preventing them.

 IKINGAI™ stands on the conviction that when integrity is compromised, every system eventually breaks.
-The path forward is not harder individuals.
+The path forward is not more endurance.
 It is better architecture.

 Explore the IKINGAI™ System →Published Work